Faculty of Social Sciences

 You should find all of the information that you need on this page, from writing a research proposal to when you should (and why you should) contact us.
-We also include links to our Research Centres and Departments (Psychology, Sociology, Social Policy and Criminology, Geography, Economics, Politics and International Studies), where you will find individual profiles for each member of staff as well as information on staff specialisms, recent PhD topics and current students.
+We also include links to our Research Centres, Schools and Disciplines (Psychology, Sociology, Social Policy and Criminology, Geography, Economics, Politics and International Studies), where you will find individual profiles for each member of staff as well as information on staff specialisms, recent PhD topics and current students.

 The Faculty of Social Sciences has emerged as a site of distinctive expertise and innovation nationally and internationally in the study of Psychology, Social Policy, Criminology, Politics and Political Theory, Geography, Sociology and Economics.
 The Faculty's research work and its publications have been influential across academia, in policy and in broader society, creating a significant reputation for excellence at the Open University in these fields.

 The Faculty has a thriving research culture and is committed to its development and enhancement.
-We have a number of Research Centres based within or connected to the Faculty, and students are encouraged to join and participate in one or more of these (links to info on Web page).
+We have a number of Research Centres based within or connected to the Faculty, and students are encouraged to join and participate in one or more of these.
 One of the advantages of studying at the Open University is our commitment to interdisciplinary and multidisciplinary work.
 Furthermore, while we are primarily a distance learning institution at undergraduate level, students undertaking doctoral study have the opportunity to participate fully in the intellectual life of the university.